Frequently Asked Questions

 How are Watch Group Leaders trained?

-We’ll provide three facilitated trainings led by Montclair State Professors and anti-racism teaching experts, Bree Picower and Tanya Maloney.
+We’ll provide four facilitated trainings led by Montclair State Professors and anti-racism teaching experts, Bree Picower and Tanya Maloney.
 The first two sessions will provide racial literacy teachings using the films and other resources.
 The third session will provide facilitation tools to help Watch Group leaders learn to navigate challenging conversations.
+The fourth will provide support to Watch Group Leaders once the viewings have started.

 How do I access the documentary series?